u10116032/Bebop2-csharp-SDK/README.md

-# Bebop2-C#-SDK
+# Bebop2-C#-SDK (standalone PC & UWP)
-Parrot Bebop2  SDK in C# for standalone PC
+Parrot Bebop2  SDK in C# for standalone PC & UWP

 1. Introduction:
     This is a C# SDK for Parrot Bebop2 pilotting.
 You can pilot the raw/yaw/pitch of the drone.
 Since this project is just started, it doesn't provide complete function as official SDK.
 I will keep updating the rest functions in the future.